How to Remove Roller Shades - A Step-by-Step Guide

 Some roller shades have a pulley chain.
 If your window coverings include them, you’ll need to locate the chain safety clip.
 It’s usually attached to the wall near the lower part of the window covering.
 Remove screws with a screwdriver and take it out of the wall.

-If you have a standard roller blind, locate the brackets that hold the roller in place.
-Remove any bracket covers, then see which side of the brackets has the safety clamp.
 One side should have a post that holds the roller in place, while the other has a curved lock or clasp.
 Lift open the C-shaped lock, then gently remove the roller device out of the brackets.
 Now that you’ve removed the roller from its housing, grab your screwdriver.
 You’ll need it to remove the remaining screws from the brackets.

 Step 4: Save Hardware & Screws